sarahcolbert/sibling_roh_analysis/README.md

 In  Pre-Step 5 we provide instructions for running a script that will check to make sure these and other files meet our requirements, but please first use this information to check your data to the best of your ability.

-### Genotype data
+### Non-imputed genotype data
-You will need genotype data in PLINK binary format. **Analyses can only be run using SNPs on chromosomes 1-22.
+You will need non-imputed genotype data in PLINK binary format. **Analyses can only be run using SNPs on chromosomes 1-22.
 Any SNPs not on chromosomes 1-22 will be removed in step 1.** The pipeline requires the input files to satisfy the following requirements:

 a) PLINK binary format (.bed .bim .fam) files.

 b) The first two columns must contain family IDs (FID) and individual IDs (IIDs).

 c) FIDs should be common between siblings (but unique between sets of siblings) and IIDs should be unique for each individual.

+### Imputed genotype data
+Imputed data should meet the same requirements as non-imputed data, with a few additional requirements:

+a) must be filtered to INFO > 0.6

+b) must be filtered to MAF > 0.01

+c) FID and IID values must be identical to those in the non-imputed genotype data.
+If they do not match, the R scripts will not run.

+If your imputed data is in VCF or BGEN format, Howe et. al. [provide information](https://github.com/LaurenceHowe/SiblingGWAS/wiki/0.2_ImputedGenotypeData) for how to convert these files to the plink binary format.

 ### Covariate data
 A covariate file should be provided containing the following columns: